-We developed a library for Mara Girls Leadership School, an extraordinary upper primary school in Talek, on the edge of the Maasai Mara National Reserve, and we continue to help out with related programs and tech resources.
+We developed a comprehensive library for Mara Girls Leadership School, an extraordinary upper primary school in Talek on the edge of the Maasai Mara National Reserve, and we continue to help out with related programs and tech resources.
 In an area where few girls have the chance to stay in school, Mara Girls provides a quality education for highly motivated girls from across the region, in a boarding-school setting modeled after the circular Maasai style of family living.
 This is a life-changing opportunity for girls aged 11 to 15 to focus on education — and to grow into confident thinkers and doers, courageous future leaders, and mentors and role models for other girls.
-One of our next steps is to help the school with their new Conservation Club.
+One of our next steps is to support the students with their new Conservation Club.

 When girls and women are educated... families, communities, and whole nations prosper.

 Mouline, Jackie, and Sarah the day we finished the library in April 2019

 "Mara Girls Library has already become of great help to the girls at school.
 They are able to study quietly in their free time now, which we never had before.
 The readers have been especially helpful for the beginners in building their language skills.
 We have seen that the girls are also becoming more confident from reading and learning.
 Three of the girls participated in the local music festival in June for the first time and proved to be eloquent public speakers at the event."